Raraph84/Status-Checker/README.md

 Create a new MySQL user with edit access to the database created for the API
 Insert a new line in the `checkers` table with the settings you want

-Edit the `Status-Checker/config.json` to match your database host, username and database name, and update the checker id to match the one you created in the database

-Copy the `Status-Checker/.env.example` to `Status-Checker/.env` and fill it with your database password, and a Discord webhook URL to alert you when a service is up or down
+Copy the `Status-Checker/.env.example` to `Status-Checker/.env` and fill it with your database credentials, a Discord webhook URL to alert you when a service is up or down, and the checker id to match the one you created in the database

 Then start the checker by running: